 Showcasing Innovations in Manufacturing Technology

 Novastar’s guest, HP Great Lakes Region workstation specialist Neil Riley (pictured above), demonstrated HP’s Sprout all-in-one dual touchscreen computer/scanner/projector.
 The Sprout has a future in 3D product design when integrated with Computer Aided Design and Engineering (CAD/CAE) software.

 Also featured was the HP Z34c 34-inch Ultra Wide Curved Display.
 Its profile eliminates the need for a multi-monitor array in favor of a streamlined single piece silhouette – coveted by booth visitors.
 Novastar also displayed the flagship of the HP workstation line, the Z840.
 Upgradeable to 36 Xeon cores, 2 TB of memory, and 10 internal drive bays, the Z840 can be configured for maximum processing capacity in the CAD/CAE workspace.

 Creating a Better Environment for Designers with Tailored Workstation and Software Solutions

 Novastar Solutions offers manufacturers engineering design solutions combining HP Z workstations and Dassault Systeme’s CATIA (CAD) and SIMULIA (CAE) or Siemens PLM NX CAD/CAE.
 This allows the value added benefit of having necessary design software pre-installed out of the box.

 Several groups of high school and college students, the future of manufacturing employees, roamed the exhibit hall at the Big M conference.
-Novastar welcomed students in to their booth and spent time explaining the IT Solutions and Calibration Services it offers to help manufactures design and test new products.
+Novastar welcomed students into their booth and spent time explaining the IT Solutions and Calibration Services it offers to help manufacturers design and test new products.